Progress report for WSP20-008

 - How are Extension’s impacts communicated?
 We are interested in crafting public value statements around the impact of Extension programming in relation to climate change.

-• Increase the knowledge of soil health principles and practices by agricultural professionals and producers.
+- Increase the knowledge of soil health principles and practices by agricultural professionals and producers.
 More specifically, knowledge increases will relate to definitions of soil health, factors that positively and negatively impact soil health, the current state of scientific understanding of soil health, and methods to assess soil health.

-This will primarily be accomplished through annual development and presentation of SoilCon, a conference specifically combining research, professional, and industry interests and perspectives.
+Objectives will be accomplished through annual development and presentation of SoilCon, a conference specifically combining research, professional, and industry interests and perspectives.
 SoilCon will provide context around why soil health is important, what soil health consists of, and how to create or maintain soil health in various production systems and regions.

 SoilCon will address the latest research to help people put those production topics into practice for regional systems.
 SoilCon will explain what metrics are used when assessing soil health, how these may change by production system and region, and management practices to support a resilient soil system.
-The topics will be relevant to agriculture or natural resource professionals, producers, consultants, university faculty and students, and interested members of the public.
+The topics are relevant to agriculture or natural resource professionals, producers, consultants, university faculty and students, and interested members of the public.

 We expect healthy soils to be resilient against disturbances such as flooding, drought, or high winds; to support crop production with suitable nutrient, moisture, and physical conditions; to support beneficial biological activity that decomposes crop residues, cycles nutrients, forms soil structure, and helps fight disease; to contribute to environmental sustainability by filtering pollutants and reducing run-off; and to be, for the most part, self-maintaining as a living system with continuous nutrient cycling and soil regeneration.
 These standards, and surrounding awareness, benefit both production system sustainability and reduce negative externalities on the surrounding ecosystem.
 Like in the adage “what gets measured gets managed,” an increased awareness of soil health principles leads to the adoption and implementation of practices.

-In 2022, we received 970 registrants and currently have 687 registrants for the 2023 conference.
-We had 105 survey responses for the 2022 conference evaluation, of which 73% of respondents stated that they learned new information throughout the conference sessions.
+In 2022, we received 970 registrants, of which 596 attended the conference.
+The 2022 survey responses indicated 73% of respondents stated that they learned new information throughout the conference sessions.
 73% of respondents also stated that they would implement techniques learned from SoilCon.
-2022 SoilCon attendees represented a reported 5,462,730 acres across the world.

 Facilitate understanding of carbon monitoring in tree fruit and provide next steps for the industry.